ZhijunWang1991/michaelwang.cloud/content/vitae.md

 * 2017-2021, as course assistance in two difference courses WUR.

+# Organisization experiences

+* The **organising committee** for *Meat Science & Technology Inspiration Symposium 2022* in Wageningen, the Netherlands

+* The **Course Assistant** for Virtual training course *Comprehension of food fraud vulnerability 2022* in Wageningen, the Netherlands

 ### End

 > Every piece of information in the world has been copied, backed up, except the human mind.
-The last analog device in a digital world.        -- <<**Westworld**>>
+The last analog device in a digital world.        -- <<Westworld>>